Plasma actuator: Power supply and electrode layouts

-Either a direct current (DC) or an alternating current (AC) power supply or a microwave microdischarge can be used for different configurations of plasma actuators.
+Either a direct current (DC), an alternating current (AC) power supply, or a microwave microdischarge can be used for different configurations of plasma actuators.
 One schematic of an AC power supply design for a dielectric barrier discharge plasma actuator is given here as an example.
 The performance of plasma actuators is determined by dielectric materials and power inputs, later is limited by the qualities of MOSFET or IGBT.

 The driving waveforms can be optimized to achieve a better actuation (induced flow speed).
 However, a sinusoidal waveform may be preferable for the simplicity in power supply construction.
 The additional benefit is the relatively less electromagnetic interference.
 Pulse-width modulation can be adopted to instantaneously adjust the strength of actuation.

 Manipulation of the encapsulated electrode and distributing the encapsulated electrode throughout the dielectric layer has been shown to alter the performance of the dielectric barrier discharge (DBD) plasma actuator.
 Locating the initial encapsulated electrode closer to the dielectric surface results in induced velocities higher than the baseline case for a given voltage.
 In addition, Actuators with a shallow initial electrode are able to more efficiently impart momentum and mechanical power into the flow.

 No matter how much funding has been invested and the number of various private claims of a high induced speed, the maximum, average speed induced by plasma actuators on an atmospheric pressure conviction, without any assistant of mechanical amplifier (chamber, cavity etc.), is still less than 10 m/s.

 Influence of temperature

 The surface temperature plays an important role in limiting the usefulness of a dielectric barrier discharge plasma actuator.
 The thrust produced by an actuator in quiescent air increases with a power law of the applied voltage.
-For voltages greater than a threshold, the exponent of the power-law reduces limiting the thrust increase, and the actuator is said to have “saturated,” limiting the actuator’s performance.
+For voltages greater than a threshold, the exponent of the power-law reduces limiting the thrust increase, and the actuator is said to have "saturated," limiting the actuator's performance.
 The onset of saturation can visually be correlated by the inception of filamentary discharge events.
 The saturation effect can be manipulated by changing the local surface temperature of the dielectric.
 Also, when dealing with real-life aircraft equipped with plasma actuators, it is important to consider the effect of temperature.
 The temperature variations encountered during a flight envelope may have adverse effects in actuator performance.
 It is found that for a constant peak-to-peak voltage the maximum velocity produced by the actuator depends directly on the dielectric surface temperature.
 The findings suggest that by changing the actuator temperature the performance can be maintained or even altered at different environmental conditions.
 Increasing dielectric surface temperature can increase the plasma actuator performance by increasing the momentum flux whilst consuming slightly higher energy.